Same-sex marriage in Aruba, Curaçao and Sint Maarten: Legislative action

 In Aruba, the opposition Accion 21 party introduced a same-sex marriage bill to Parliament in June 2022.
 On 8 May 2024, the Parliament could not reach an agreement on a newly-submitted same-sex marriage bill, with ten MPs voting in favor and ten against.
 One MP, Shailiny Tromp-Lee, abstained from the vote citing the complexity of the issue.
 A second vote was held on June 19, with the same result.

 In September 2018, three LGBT rights organizations presented a bill to legalize same-sex marriage in Curaçao to the Vice President of Parliament, Giselle McWilliam.
 McWilliam applauded the action saying, "I think it's great.
 It shows that democracy is alive on Curaçao.
 That initiatives can come not only from the parliament or the government, but also from the people themselves.
 Everyone has the right to submit a bill, I am going to do everything to help this group, because they are also part of it."
 Prime Minister Eugene Rhuggenaath also welcomed the measure, saying that it "is now time to debate the issue", and that "exclusion and discrimination against the LGBT community affects human rights."
-On 4 June 2019, the bill was submitted to Parliament by members of the Partido MAN and the Real Alternative Party, but it was withdrawn the following year due to lack of support.
+On 4 June 2019, the bill was submitted to Parliament by members of the Partido MAN and the Real Alternative Party, but was withdrawn the following year due to lack of support.
 In May 2023, MP Rennox Calmes introduced a bill to ban same-sex marriage in the Constitution of Curaçao.
 The bill would have required a two-thirds majority in the Parliament to become law.

 Following the December 2022 court ruling that Aruba's and Curaçao's same-sex marriage bans were unconstitutional, Melissa Gumbs, a member of the Parliament of Sint Maarten, said her party was planning on introducing a same-sex marriage bill to Parliament, noting that "there is precedent now within the Caribbean part of the kingdom (of the Netherlands) that it's not right to withhold same-sex marriage rights from people."
 In June 2023, Prime Minister Silveria Jacobs said she saw "insufficient space" for legalizing same-sex marriage in Sint Maarten.
 In response to a question from former MP Grisha Heyliger-Marten, Prime Minister Luc Mercelina confirmed in February 2025 that same-sex marriages performed elsewhere in the Kingdom may be registered in Sint Maarten.
 "When individuals are married in the Dutch Kingdom or EU countries, the Department of the Civil Registry registers the submitted request once all required documents are in order.
 The system is compatible with registering same-sex marriages", he said.